A Latent Heat Experiment Under a Thermal Camera

 Note that the initial surface temperatures of the three dishes appeared to be different, even though they were all taken out from the same freezer at the same time.
 Exactly why there were such differences is probably something interesting to investigate further.

-Back to Telelab home page
+Back to Infrared Explorer home page